The best ways to use 50,000 Qantas Frequent Flyer points

-The advantage to upgrades is that they require fewer points compared to redeeming full fares.
+The advantage of upgrades is that they require fewer points compared to redeeming full fares.
 Using points for upgrades can also give you more flexibility when it comes to flight dates and can enhance the benefits of fares you’ve already booked.

 As a Qantas Frequent Flyer, you can use points to upgrade to premium economy, business or first class depending on your original fare class and flight, with point requirements based on miles flown.
 To give you an idea of different ways to use your 50,000 Qantas Points, we’ve included options for various fare class upgrades below.

-Upgrades from business to first class
+Upgrades from business class to first class

 Upgrades to business class